top of page

 Stupa practice: remembering death and loss

 While traveling as a young man with my teacher Saramati, studying Buddhism in India, I was taught the importance of the devotional practice of circumambulating the stupa - a traditional ritual of reverence in Buddhism.
 It can be likened to being in the gravitational well of the Buddha.
-One mindfully walks clockwise around the object of veneration, often a stupa, the monumental burial mounds of the Buddha, which traditionally stood as a symbol of the Buddha.
-The FEELiNGS practice incorporates the circumambulation around a stupa as a symbol of death and loss in our personal lives.
+One mindfully walks clockwise around the object of veneration, a stupa, the monumental burial mounds of the Buddha, which traditionally stood as a symbol of the Buddha.
+The FEELiNGS - Nothing to Grasp practice incorporates the circumambulation around a stupa as a symbol of death and loss in our personal lives.
 In addition to being a sacred reminder of the Buddha Shakyamuni, the stupa is a reminder of our existential situation of impermanence, about the realities of time passing, and the coming from and returning to the life-giving earth.

 Wisdoms of the Mandala:

-As the early Sangha grappled with trying to understand the nature of the Buddha's wisdom, over time, this mandala arose in Buddhist culture.
+As the early Sangha grappled with trying to understand the nature of the Buddha's primordial awareness wisdom, over time, this mandala arose in Buddhist culture.
 It highlights different but interrelated wisdoms of Shakyamuni Buddha, which, as a whole, can lead to liberating insight.
-Each aspect of the liberating wisdoms are interconnected, one arising out of the next, but also all simultaneously supporting the whole.
+Each aspect of the liberating wisdoms are interconnected, one arising out of the whole, but also all simultaneously supporting the whole.
 The various wisdoms are personified in the Buddhas of the Mandala.
 These wisdoms act as an antidote to the Five Poisons.

 • West – Amitabha – Discerning Wisdom – Fire – the light that sees and warms